 1. Notification.
 To the extent possible, WISP shall notify Customer as soon as it is practical in the event that WISP is required to interrupt, either partially or fully, the services being provided to Customer.
 Such interruptions shall not be deemed a default hereunder.

-2. Refunds.
 Except as expressly set forth in or contemplated by this Agreement, in the case of refund for lost services, credit will be issued only for periods of lost service greater than twenty four (24) continuous hours.
 In the event of lost services greater than 24 continuous hours, not including lost service due to the failure of Customer Equipment, unauthorized Customer relocation of WISP equipment, through any other fault of Customer, or due to the failure of any upstream network outage, WISP will prorate the refund for the lost service time in respect to the Customer’s monthly service Fees.
 No refund will be given for any lost time under 24 continuous hours.
 Customer is not eligible for any refunds if Customer is in violation of any of the terms of this Agreement.
+If refund is sought please contact us at support@

 3. Repair.
 WISP will use commercially reasonable efforts to (at WISP’s option), repair or replace any WISP equipment damaged due to normal wear.
 If determined by WISP, that (i) a repair was not related to the WISP equipment, or (ii) WISP equipment was not damaged by normal wear, then the Customer will be billed at WISP’s then-current hourly rates plus materials.
 WISP will not be responsible for the repair or replacement of any Customer Equipment or any interruption of service due to failure of Customer Equipment.